opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 and any IDE with Maven build support should also work (ensure that you have the Maven plugins installed and enabled).
 Git integration is a plus since OTP is under Git version control.

-IntelliJ IDEA is a commercial product, but its authors give free licenses to open source projects and the OpenTripPlanner development community has received such a license.
-If you want to use IntelliJ just ask us for the license key.
-It's an excellent IDE, and in my experience is quicker and more stable than the competition.
+Many of the Core OTP developers use IntelliJ IDEA.
+It is an excellent IDE, and in my experience is quicker and more stable than the competition.
+IntelliJ IDEA is a commercial product, but there is an open source "community edition" that is completely sufficient for working on OTP.

 Rather than using the version control support in my IDE, I usually find it more straightforward to clone the OTP GitHub repository manually (on the command line or using some other Git interface tool), then import the resulting local OTP